cylead/daily-writing/numerical linear algebra/Trefethen notes.md

 Property:
 $$\|A\|_F = \sqrt{tr(A^*A)} = \sqrt{tr(AA^*)}$$

-Both the induced matrix norm and the Frobenius norm is sub-multiplicative.
+Both the induced matrix norm and the Frobenius norm are sub-multiplicative.
 (3.14) and (3.18) below.
 But the induced matrix norm can not make should the equality holds.

 ### SVD